Food Literacy Month 2021

-Since schools closed in March, we have shifted our STEM curriculum to online distance learning, collaborated with other nonprofits to identify the most vulnerable families, and began fresh produce distributions at the schools we serve.
-Read about our COVID response.
+Last year, when school closed, we shifted our STEM-based cooking and nutrition curriculum to online distance learning with printable recipes (in English, Spanish, and Hmong), collaborated with other nonprofits to identify the most vulnerable families, and began fresh produce distributions at the schools they serve.

-Help us continue this critical program through fall and into the school year as food and nutrition insecurity continue to rise for our students and their families.
+Help us continue this critical program through fall as food and nutrition insecurity remain at unprecedented rates for our students and their families.
 Let’s protect children’s health at a time when it’s needed most.

 Donations allow us to teach more kids, train more Food Literacy Geniuses, buy more broccoli and create meaningful public programs to build a healthy, sustainable community.